 The British Comparative Literature Association offers an annual prize for an essay written in English on any aspect of comparative literature in memory of Arthur Terry (1927–2004), who served as President of the BCLA for many years.
 Arthur Terry was Emeritus Professor in the Department of Literature, Film and Theatre Studies at the University of Essex, and one of the world’s most distinguished critics of Catalan literature for which he received many awards.
-He was a champion of comparative literature and translation studies (read his obituary in the Guardian).

-* All essays will be published under a Creative Commons CC BY 4.0 on the BCLA website unless otherwise stated.
+NB: All essays will be published under a Creative Commons CC BY 4.0 on the BCLA website unless otherwise stated.

 Winners of the 2019 Arthur Terry Postgraduate Essay Prize

 The jury, which consisted of members of the BCLA Executive Committee, awarded the following:

 - 1st prize (£100) to Joanna Cresswell of Goldsmiths College London, for her essay “Wit as a Weapon: Male Anxiety and Female Laughter in Feminist Responses to Epic and Ancient Myth”.